Fireboltofdeath/docs.fireboltofdeath.dev/blogs/flamework/2022-05-15-flamework-release.md

 - You can create custom lifecycle events.
 - Deferred dependency API allows you to delay the constructor of a class.
 - Decorators can request specific compile-time metadata.
-- Dependency resolution can be modified, extended or overriden.
+- Dependency resolution can be modified, extended or overridden.
 - You can add custom values into Flamework's default dependency resolution.
 	- `Modding.addDependency(Flamework.id<SomeType>(), objOfSomeType)`